 Today, we have a full-service residential campus in Midland, Michigan as well as Adult Degree Program centers across the United States.
 The DeVos Graduate School currently offers programs in Michigan, Texas, and online.
-The University operates International Program Centers in Malaysia, the Peoples' Republic of China, Sri Lanka, and Switzerland.
+The University operates International Program Centers in the Peoples' Republic of China, Sri Lanka, and Switzerland.

 The Alden B. Dow Center for Creativity and Enterprise located in Midland, Michigan was founded in 1978 to encourage individuals to think creatively and to preserve the architectural concepts and philosophy of Alden B. Dow.
-Programming includes

-Entrepreneurial Roundtables and Entrepreneurs-in-Residence.
+Programming includes Entrepreneurial Roundtables and Entrepreneurs-in-Residence.
 In addition, the center serves the entire University in advancing Northwood's thought-leadership at the intersection of creativity and enterprise.

 As the enrollment grew, the original location became inadequate.
-In 1962, the young college opened a brand-new, built-from-scratch campus in Midland, Michigan.
+In 1962, the young college opened a brand-new, built-from-scratch campus in Midland, Michigan on 434 acres of beautiful, wooded flatland on the banks of the Tittabawassee River.
 Midland is 135 miles north of Detroit and is most famous as the international headquarters of The Dow Chemical Company.
-The Midland Campus is 434 acres of beautiful, wooded flatland on the banks of the Tittabawassee River.